 Research tells us that our environments play a huge role in how engaged, productive, happy, and healthy we are.
 When we design our workspace for optimal energy flow, lighting, comfort and functionality our wellbeing, creativity and productivity will increase.

-So here's what I need and suggest for a workspace that provides enjoyment, inspiration, energy and ease:
+Here's what I suggest are MUST HAVE'S for a workspace that provides enjoyment, inspiration, energy and ease (and it's what I follow for my own home office and studio):

 1. Lots of light